 Adding More Sizes

-I have been wanting to add more sizes to my current women’s size range, but I was feeling overwhelmed with developing a new block and how much work it would be to develop two complete patterns with every release.
+I have been wanting to add more sizes to my current women’s size range, but I didn’t feel like I could develop two complete patterns with every release.
 I was on a call with Helen, who really encouraged me to start where I was and at the very least to add more sizes to my current block.
 I know these additional sizes will not serve everyone, but I am hopeful that I can reach more people who want to sew Chalk and Notch patterns.
 If you are interested in testing these new sizes, please fill out the survey and leave your email address in the indicated box.

 This is a huge goal for me for 2019 and something I have been hoping I could do for a long time, but I hadn’t shared my thoughts publicly until now.
 For over a year, I have been researching printers and crunching numbers, and although it’s a huge investment, I am ready to take this next step.
 I will only be printing two patterns at a time, slowly rolling out earlier patterns.
 I have the new layout and envelope designed, so that’s a huge step.
 However, I would like to have the new sizes included on all printed patterns.
 So before I go to print, I need to reformat these patterns and test a few new sizes.
 I don’t have a release date for shipping paper patterns, but this is very high on my priority list for 2019.
 If you are a shop owner interested in carrying Chalk and Notch paper patterns, please send me an email (email@example.com) and I will add you to the list of interested shops.